tolauwae/phd-thesis/src/remote/remote.typ

 The implementation of the actions is backed by Arduino libraries.
 Arduino @banzi08:getting is an open-source electronics platform that supports a wide range of microcontrollers.
 By providing a thin layer on top of C++, Arduino increases the portability of programs on microcontrollers.
 The Arduino platform does an excellent job of defining uniform libraries.
 For example, the code implementing the iconic blinking LED program is identical for all supported devices.
 This is made possible by the fact that these microcontroller boards implement a core set of libraries to access and address the input-output pins.
 The constant `LED_PIN` is one of those provided addresses, it holds the pin number of an LED on the board.
 By building on top of the Arduino libraries, we can bring the same kind of interoperability to programs compiled to WebAssembly.

 Our "built-in" modules provide the most important Arduino features for controlling peripheral devices.
 These include `GPIO`, `SPI`, `USART` and `PWM` as well as more advanced networking modules.
 Specifically, we have modules with actions to connect to Wi-Fi networks and to use the HTTP and MQTT protocols.
 Currently, all our modules are exposed in one single custom WebAssembly module named "`env`".
 This is in line with the WebAssembly System Interface (WASI) specification @hickey20:webassemblywasi.
-An overview of these actions and their WebAssembly interface can be found in @actions.
+An overview of these actions and their WebAssembly interface can be found in @primitives.
 ]

 === Conclusion <conclusion>